colbell/bitsa/README.md

     gem install --prerelease  bitsa

-## Cobfiguration
+## Configuration

 Bitsa is configured through the configuration file `~/.bitsa_config.yml`.
-This is an example of a configuration file.
 Use your GMail (or Google Apps) email address for the login.

     ---
     :login: myself@gmail.com
     :password: mypassword
+    :cache_file_path: ~/.bitsa_cache.yml

+The configuration file is not mandatory, you can pass in your email address and password on the command line, see [Usage](#usage).

+If you have no configuration file or if `cache_file_path` is not specified in the configuration file it will default to `~/.bitsa_cache.yml`

+If you store your email password in the configuration file you should ensue that it is only readable by you:

+    chmod 0600 .bitsa_config.yml

-## Usage
+## <a name="usage">Usage</a>

     Usage: bitsa [global-options] [subcommand] [command-opts]